-The photography rule of thirds is a composition technique not just for photography, but it is perhaps the most widely used in photography.
+Use the photography rule of thirds to improve your photos.
+It's a composition technique used in art of all kinds, not just photography but it is perhaps the most widely used in photography.
+It's the easiest to learn, but you're probably not using it enough.

 I chose three sample photos to illustrate the rule of thirds.
 The first two examples have been edited by doing a crop of the original photo.